[The survey findings presented as is, without author’s opinion. Readers are free to comment, analyze]

 - 4% men said they frequently have stress about less income

-..and now we know the reason of high suicide rate among Indian men –
+..and now we know the reason for high suicide rate among Indian men –

 10. Violence and Criminal Practices – Intimate Partner Violence perpetrated by men was found ranging between 25 to 40 percent.
 Violence by women on men NOT captured.